greymatter-io/helm-charts/docs/Deploy with CodeReady.md

 ### Actual steps:

-`overrides/codeready.yaml` will reduce the resource required drastically which may cause functionality to work properly.
-If you run into issues, please adjust the cpu and memory limit of both CRC itself and in `overrides/codeready.yaml` to suit your needs.
+`overrides/codeready.yaml` drastically reduces resource limits for the core Grey Matter services, which may cause problems.
+If you run into issues, please adjust the cpu and memory limits for CRC itself and for services listed in `overrides/codeready.yaml` to suit your needs.